 Compliance with the HIPAA Privacy Rule requirements was better, but still needs some improvement.
 On average, healthcare organizations were complying with 77% of HIPAA Privacy Rule provisions.
 As a result, more than 60% of assessments revealed gaps in the maintenance of written policies and procedures related to the use and release of protected health information.

-When organizations are not complying with NIST CSF and the HIPAA Privacy and Security Rules, they are not only neglecting their patients’ privacy, but are also opening themselves to devastating HIPAA violations and fines.
+When organizations are not complying with NIST CSF and HIPAA compliance standards, they are not only neglecting their patients’ privacy, but are also opening themselves to devastating HIPAA violations and fines.

 Compliancy Group Can Help!

 The Guard™ is a web-based compliance tracking app that allows healthcare organizations to confidently address all required elements of federal HIPAA regulation.
 We base our standards on the NIST framework to effectively address the HIPAA Privacy and Security Rule for your organization.
 Compliancy Group was founded to simplify HIPAA compliance and give you peace of mind.
 We give healthcare organizations everything they need to address the full extent of the law.

 Our ongoing support and web-based compliance app gives healthcare organizations the tools to address the law so they can confidently run their business.